taliboliver/Isce_UAVSAR/README.md

 # ISCE UAVSAR
 This repository contains some basic instructions to process and unwrap UAVSAR images using the InSAR Scientific Computing Environment version 2 [ISCE2](https://github.com/isce-framework/isce2) software.
-To see the full example step by step please go to the [jypiter notebook example](Isce_UAVSAR/IsceUAVSARprocessing.ipynb).
+To see the full example step by step please go to the [jupyter notebook example](Isce_UAVSAR/IsceUAVSARprocessing.ipynb).
 Follow the instructions step by step.

 # Notes about ISCE installation
 The full software package as well as installation instructions can be found [here](https://github.com/isce-framework/isce2.